Kong/kongponents/docs/components/multiselect.md

 ### items

 An array of items containing a `label` and `value`.
-You may also specify that a certain item is `selected` by default.
+You may also specify that a certain items are `selected` by default.

 <div>
   <KMultiselect :items="deepClone(defaultItems)" />